navery-dev/PythonProjects/README.md

 Learn about Unicode characters and code points

 **Project 5 - Bouncing DVD Logo**
-Work with coordinate systems and moving objects
+Work with coordinates and colorful text

 **Project 6 - Caesar Cipher**
 Convert between letters and numbers to perform math on text